 This was my first attempt at buying cloth diapers and in general, I think I overpaid by about dollar per diaper.
 I’ve since gotten other types of cloth diapers a little cheaper.
 The pockets are nice because they are soft against the skin but stuffing them is a little harder than I would have thought.

-I also picked up an All-In-One cloth diaper for $3 and that is definitely easier than the pockets, but takes longer to dry.
+I also picked up an All-In-One cloth diaper and that is definitely easier than the pockets, but takes longer to dry.
 The brand I got was BBCDC, which seems to no longer be active.
 I estimated savings from a different, reasonably priced All-In-One on Amazon.

 Wipes – $0